apicollective/apibuilder-cli/README.md

 The `--force` flag will allow you to re-upload an api.json even if there are no changes since the previously uploaded version.

 When using the `--silent` flag, the suggested tag will be automatically used.
-This is useful for automated uploading vis git hooks and/or CD pipelines.
+This is useful for automated uploading via git hooks and/or CD pipelines.

 ## update